Xoshbin/Codeigniter-Kurdish-Language-set/README.md

 Installation
 ============

+Download the files above
-Make a Folder named (kurdish) in (system/language/) and put the ile there.
+Make a Folder named (kurdish) in (system/language/) and put the files you just downloaded.
 And now go to (application/config/) folder and open (config.php) file and find this line ($config['language'] = 'english';) now change it to this ($config['language'] = 'kurdish';).